thunze/abitur/englisch/part_1.md

 - use of own words

 ### Connectives
-- first, moreover, in addition, furthermore, also, what is more, besides that, last
+- first(ly), moreover, in addition, furthermore, also, what is more, besides that, last(ly)
+- on the one hand / on the other hand, although, because of, otherwise
+-

 ### Stylistic devices
 - ***alliteration***